-A UNCW University College advisor will be in Ireland to receive and acclimate the students to college life in Ireland during the first 10 to 14 days of the program.
+A UNCW staff member will be in Ireland to receive and acclimate the students to college life in Ireland during the first 10 to 14 days of the program.
 He will remain in contact and support all students throughout their stay.
 An on-site Maynooth

 coordinator will also meet regularly with the students and assist them throughout the

 Maynooth has a comprehensive array of support services which can be reviewed here.